forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 draft: true

 ---
 Picture this: it's 2018, and your client needs an online store.
 You know that static sites are great: they're easy to scale, have a minimal attack surface, and are very fast.
-Since static sites can't run backend code, though, could you use them to run an online store?
+However, since a static site can't run backend code, it won't be able to do some things necessary for e-commerce, such as process customer orders.
+Can you really use a static site to operate an e-commerce storefront?

-**Of course you can!** By using external services for the heavy lifting, and connecting them to our static site with JavaScript, we can do anything!
+**Of course you can!** By using external services for the heavy lifting, and connecting them to our static site with JavaScript, we can do anything with our static site!

 For static sites, our best option for adding e-commerce are [Snipcart](https://snipcart.com/) and [Shopify's Buy Buttons](https://www.shopify.com/buy-button).
 Both options have different advantages, but for our purposes, Snipcart's killer feature is its adaptability to any content strategy.